pollen-robotics/stm32f0/README.md

 Then you can build both workspaces directly from the root using ```xargo build --target thumbv6m-none-eabi```.

->**Warning: due to some recent APIs break, you should use the nightly 25-12-2017!
-We will fix that real soon.**

 ## Usage

 You can find examples in the [stm32f0_hal/examples](./stm32f0_hal/examples) folder.
 They can be built directly.